appacademy/dotfiles/README.md

 # App Academy Dotfiles

-This is the one repo you need to set up your Mac for App Academy.
+This is the one repo you need to set up your Macbook for App Academy.
 It combines configuration files and installation scripts to automate the setup process and make your life easier.
+(If you do not have a Macbook, see the note on [other operating systems](#other-operating-systems).)

 We've selected some simple configuration settings that will get you set up and ready to develop.
 You can tweak these as you learn more and develop your own configuration preferences.

+If for whatever reason you prefer to do your configuration manually, just read through the [requirements](./requirements) and [dotfiles](./dot), making the corresponding changes on your machine.
+(If you're running Linux, you'll _have_ to do it this way.)

+If you run into trouble, don't worry.
+Our instructors will be around on the first day to help you with any issues you may have.

 ## Preparing your machine for Dotfiles.